 This is a simple and basic recipe to make pakoras. no vegetables are used in this recipe but only basic ingredients.

-this is kind of a basic recipe which can be adapted to make pakoras where finely chopped or shredded vegetables like cabbage, zucchini, spring onion, spinach or methi (fenugreek leaves) can be added.
+this is kind of a basic recipe that can be adapted to make pakoras where finely chopped or shredded vegetables like cabbage, zucchini, spring onion, spinach or methi (fenugreek leaves) can be added.

-Pakore is used for deep fried fritters made in india. mostly, gram flour is used for coating the veggies and then they are deep fried in oil. pakora gets it name from the vegetable which is used to make it like potato pakoras, onion pakoras, spinach pakoras etc.
+Pakore is used for deep-fried fritters made in India. mostly, gram flour is used for coating the veggies, and then they are deep-fried in oil. pakora gets it to name from the vegetable which is used to make it like potato pakoras, onion pakoras, spinach pakoras, etc.

-pakoras are usually had in rainy season or in winters. they are served with green chutney, tomato sauce or hot tea. pakoras have to be eaten hot and crisp. you can have them as a brunch or as a snack. they can also be had with roti or chappati or bread. i served the pakoras with coconut chutney.
+pakoras are usually had in the rainy season or in winters. they are served with green chutney, tomato sauce, or hot tea. pakoras have to be eaten hot and crisp. you can have them as a brunch or as a snack. they can also be had with roti or chappati or bread.
+I served the pakoras with coconut chutney.

-If you really like this article on Best Holi Traditional Food Recipe & Holi Snacks Cuisine Recipe, then please do not forget to share this article on social networking sites such as facebook, whatsapp, hike, bbm, wechat, instagram, line, viber, pinterest, stumble upon, twitter etc. You can also provide us with your comments below the article in the comment box.
-Stay connected with us to get more updates on Holi festival and many more.
+If you really like this article on Best Holi Traditional Food Recipe & Holi Snacks Cuisine Recipe, then please do not forget to share this article on social networking sites such as Facebook, WhatsApp, Hike, BBM, WeChat, Instagram, Line, Viber, Pinterest, stumble upon, Twitter, etc. You can also provide us with your comments below the article in the comment box.
+Stay connected with us to get more updates on the Holi festival and many more.